Building mental toughness is hard.

 Mind out of the gutter people… not that kind of arousal.
 Turn that 50 Shades Of Grey brain off for a minute.

 Goals, visualization, and positive self talk when practiced will help with arousal control but other things like Yoga, Tai Chi, 4X4 breathing techniques, meditation, and other physical and mental restorative practices will help to get the weeds out.

-What Else Can I Do To Build My Mental Game
+What Else Can I Do To Build Mental Toughness?

-I’m a firm believe in learning through experience.
+I’m a firm believer in learning through experience.
 When I want to get better at something it’s important for me to actively participate – even if this means making a lot of mistakes.

 I like to gradually push my limits by practicing one thing at a time to develop self-awareness and test my mental toughness.
 I like to call this the butterfly effect.

 Doing this gradually allows me to create tiny wins that build my confidence, show me that I am progressing, and keep me excited and enjoying the process.

 The key to success isn’t found in intensity but in consistency.
 Most people fail because they come out of the gate too hard, burn out, and quit too early – and the research is backing this up.
 It is now being shown that mental toughness is an ongoing process – built through repeated efforts and exposure to challenges over time.